-Our goal is to offer our neighbors a safe bridge between a moment of crisis and a pathway to self-sufficiency.
+Our goal is to offer our neighbors a safe bridge between a moment of crisis and a pathway to self sufficiency.
 Through our case management in the CARITAS Shelter, we see the following positive results:

-- We offer 31,390 nights of emergency shelter.
+- We offer 31,390 nights of emergency shelter each year.*

-- 1,970 adults found a safe place in our emergency shelter last year.
+- 748 adults found a safe place in our emergency shelter last year.

 - Case managers help residents resolve their crisis in other ways during their time staying in our shelter: During a six-month period,

-- 32 obtained employment
+- 72 obtained employment

-- 25 scheduled mental health service appointments
+- 25 mental health service appointments

-- 17 successfully applied for Social Security Insurance
+- 8 Social Security Insurance applications

-Contact Jenn Patterson, Women’s Emergency Shelter Case Manager, at (804) 887-1598.
+Contact Jenn Patterson, Women’s Emergency Shelter Program Manager, at (804) 887-1598.

 Contact Amanda Stephan, Men’s Emergency Shelter Program manafer, at (804) 887-1575.